cosmos/cosmos-sdk/collections/docs/06-composite-keys.md

 ### The Key Codec instantiation

-The arguments to instantiate are always the same, the only thing that changes is how we instantiate the ``KeyCodec``, since this key is composed of two keys we use `collections.PairKeyCodec` which generates a `KeyCodec` composed of two key codecs.
+The arguments to instantiate are always the same, the only thing that changes is how we instantiate the ``KeyCodec``, since this key is composed of two keys we use `collections.PairKeyCodec`, which generates a `KeyCodec` composed of two key codecs.
 The first one will encode the first part of the key, the second one will encode the second part of the key.